-Figure 42: Isometric view of the stress analysis scaled to the maximum stress
+Figure 39: Isometric view of the stress analysis scaled to the maximum stress

-The stress pattern shown in Figure 42 is enlarged in Figure 43.
+The stress pattern shown in the previous figure is enlarged in figure 40.
 This makes the potential vulnerability easier to identify.

-Figure 43: Close up of the point of maximum stress scaled to the maximum stress
+Figure 40: Close up of the point of maximum stress scaled to the maximum stress

-Figure 44 is mainly used to illustrate the deformation that occurs.
+The figure 41 is mainly used to illustrate the deformation that occurs.
 The gondola is bent in an S-shape, which indicates the presence of shear stresses and bending moments.
 It should also be pointed out again in this representation that this is the actual deformation.

-Figure 44: Top view of the stress analysis scaled to the maximum stress
+Figure 41: Top view of the stress analysis scaled to the maximum stress

-Similar to Figure 44, Figure 45 is used to illustrate the deformation of the structure.
+Similar to the figure 41, the figure 42 is used to illustrate the deformation of the structure.

-Figure 45: Front view of the stress analysis including the deformation scaled to the maximum stress
+Figure 42: Front view of the stress analysis including the deformation scaled to the maximum stress

-In contrast to the previous figures, the stress pattern in Figure 46 is not scaled to the maximum stress that actually occurs, but to the maximum allowable stress, the so-called yield strength.
+In contrast to the previous figures, the stress pattern in the figure 43 is not scaled to the maximum stress that actually occurs, but to the maximum allowable stress, the so-called yield strength.
 Both the colour image and the colour scale show that the blimp is not at risk of material failure under the conditions described in the 1st load case.

-Figure 46: Isometric view of the stress analysis scaled to the yield strength
+Figure 43: Isometric view of the stress analysis scaled to the yield strength

 The results of the simulation of the second load case are now presented and evaluated.
 As explained at the beginning, the toothed coupling, which is responsible for realizing the synchronous movement of both arms, is loaded on one side on one tooth flank with a force that reflects a load at maximum torque of the servo motor.
 This case can occur when the rotational movement of the arms and the clutch is blocked.
 The resulting force vector of the surface load is oriented in such a way that it runs tangentially along the root circle of the integrated gear wheel.
 Due to the involute toothing of the gear wheel, this is a good approximation of reality.
-Figure 47 shows the stress pattern of the 2nd load case with scaling to the maximum stress that actually occurs.
+Figure 44 shows the stress pattern of the 2nd load case with scaling to the maximum stress that actually occurs.
 A particularly important finding from this figure is that the elliptical cut-outs in the middle of the coupling, which are intended for the motor cables, hardly cause any stress.

-Figure 47: Front view of the stress analysis scaled to the maximum stress
+Figure 44: Front view of the stress analysis scaled to the maximum stress

-Figure 48 shows the location of the maximum stress.
+Figure 45 shows the location of the maximum stress.
 The fact that this is located at the loaded tooth base is not surprising.
 The tooth root is not only the point of the tooth that is exposed to the highest bending moment, but also a notch point.

-Figure 48: Close ups of the stress analysis scaled to the maximum stress
+Figure 45: Close ups of the stress analysis scaled to the maximum stress

 Contrary to what one might assume based on the previous images, the component is not at risk of material failure.
-Figure 49 shows the stress pattern of the entire component scaled to yield strength.
+Figure 46 shows the stress pattern of the entire component scaled to yield strength.
 With a stress reserve of over 90 %, oversizing can be assumed.

-Figure 49: Front view of the stress analysis scaled to the maximum stress
+Figure 46: Front view of the stress analysis scaled to the maximum stress